strongloop/microgateway/lib/security-check/README.md

-In the `security-check` middleware, the information used to determine an API match are the client Id/Secret, HTTP authorization header, or oauth2 access token.
+In the `security-check` middlware, the information used to determine an API match are the client Id/Secret, HTTP authorization header, or oauth2 access token.
 These credentials are validated in accordance with the swagger security requirements of individual API definitions.